tomcentrate/octopress-personal-site/_posts/2017-03-04-fixing-hot-reload-vagrant.md

 title:  "Fixing Hot Reloads on Vagrant"
 date:   2017-03-04 00:01:00
 categories: tutorials
+description: Ran into issues with Hot Reloads in VMs created on vagrant.
+Used the following methods to try to get it to work properly.
 ---

 One of the common issues that I've run into virtualizing my development environments is having to restart my server manually.